Score-based change point detection via tracking the best of infinitely many experts: Introduction

+\textbf{Contribution.}\quad The main contribution of the paper can be summarized as follows. \begin{itemize} \item We propose an algorithm for nonparametric online change point detection.
+It is based on a version of the fixed share forecaster tailored for the problem of online prediction with expert advice with infinite number of static experts and quadratic losses $\ell_t : \R^d \rightarrow \R$ of the form

+\item We carry out theoretical study of the algorithm and derive non-asymptotic high-probability bounds on its test statistic in the pre-change and post-change regimes under realistic assumptions. \item We illustrate algorithm's performance with numerical experiments on both artificial and real-world data sets. \end{itemize}

 \textbf{Paper structure.}\quad The rest of the paper is organized as follows.
-In Section \ref{sec:online_learning}, we briefly introduce the problem of online prediction with expert advice, discuss the regret of the exponentially weighted average forecaster with Gaussian prior (Theorem \ref{th:ew_regret}) and present a version of the fixed share algorithm (Algorithm \ref{alg:fs}) with an upper bound on its dynamic regret (Theorem \ref{th:fs_regret}) followed up by comparison with the existing results.
-In Section \ref{sec:application}, we suggest an online change-point detection algorithm and illustrate its performance with numerical experiments in Section \ref{sec:numerical}.
-Finally, we provide the proofs of our main results in Section \ref{sec:proofs}.
-Derivations of many auxiliary results are moved to Appendix.
+In Section~\ref{sec:online_learning}, we briefly introduce the problem of online prediction with expert advice, discuss the exponentially weighted average forecaster and present a version of the fixed share algorithm.
+In Section~\ref{sec:application}, we suggest an online change-point detection algorithm and elaborate on its theoretical properties.
+We also illustrate its performance with numerical experiments in Section~\ref{sec:numerical}.
+Proofs of the theoretical results and additional numerical experiments are moved to Appendix.